How To Win The Spirit Challenge – 5 Tips From a Former Winner

 2. External Incentives

-Encourage the students to win the prizes that were offered through IHT and adidas.
+Encourage the students to win the prizes that were offered through IHT.
 This gave an external motivation to the students to keep going and really push through till the end.
 We also got some great press and recognition from the administration, the community, and our local press.
 Our classes and students were recognized in a positive way as the role models they are to their peers, their other teachers, the district and the community.

 3. Internal Incentives